-2 A Producer's bottom-up emissions inventory does not have to be formatted as per Table 4.
-However, all Emission Sources present at the Facility must be accounted for and included in the Facility's inventory that is submitted for the Annual Audit.
+&lt;sup>2 A Producer's bottom-up emissions inventory does not have to be formatted as per Table 4.
+However, all emission sources present at the Facility must be accounted for and included in the Facility's inventory that is submitted for the Annual Audit.

-4 These requirements are for a Producer's bottom-up emissions inventory.
-The reconciliation requirements listed in Section 3.3 are applicable along with compliance with the requirements in Table 3
+&lt;sup>3 These requirements are for a Producer's bottom-up emissions inventory.
+The reconciliation requirements listed in Section 3.3 are applicable along with compliance with the requirements in Table 3.

-5 These reference methods are a non-exhaustive list of acceptable methods for a Producer to calculate each emission source in their bottom-up inventory.
-The calculation methods referenced are regionally specific in some cases but reinforce that Producers have multiple options to calculate their bottom-up inventory.
+&lt;sup>4 These reference methods are a non-exhaustive list of acceptable methods for a Producer to calculate each emission source in their bottom-up inventory.
+The calculation methods referenced are regionally